Graph Data Augmentation for Graph Machine Learning: A Survey: GDA for Self-supervised Learning

-In this section, we cover the GDA techniques that are used for self-supervised learning objectives, i.e., contrastive learning and consistency learning.
+Other than directly using the augmented graph data in supervised learning, the most common use case for GDA is under self-supervised learning (SSL) schemes, e.g. contrastive learning.
 Self-supervised objectives learn representations that are robust to noise and perturbations by maximizing the (dis)agreements of learned representations.
-Therefore, unlike the above presented GDA techniques that aim to enhance the task-relevant information in the data, most of the GDA techniques for self-supervised learning are stochastic augmentations that aims to corrupt the given graph data.
+Therefore, unlike most of the previously mentioned learned GDA techniques (\cref{sec:learnedaug}) which aim to enhance the task-relevant information in the data, most of the GDA techniques for self-supervised learning are rule-based augmentations (\cref{sec:simpleaug}) which aim to corrupt or perturb the given graph data.
 Moreover, most self-supervised graph representation learning methods tend to use a combination of several simple GDA operations.
+In this section, we introduce three commonly used self-supervised graph learning schemes as well as the GDA approaches they utilize.